corechuck/losydag/README.md

 ```
 Other queries that are worked on are in source/tests/query_language/test_queries/

-There are features inside that data set like autoincrement that works, or deriving which tables have to be generated like Table.Ref1 (curently just single depth) and others
+There are features inside that data set like autoincrement that works, or deriving which tables have to be generated like Table.Ref1 (currently just single depth) and others

-Example end of output (currently not showing directly which are positive and which are negative cases):
+Example part of output (currently not showing directly which are positive and which are negative cases):
 ```
 (base) C:\ProgramData\Miniconda3\python.exe C:/work/Import_onto_project/source/parse_and_process_query.py --onto-location resources/development/ --query-path source/tests/query_language/test_queries/query1_and.grs